Carloss1998-lab/technowatch/README.md

-# Project Title
+# Techno Watch

-This repository proposes an Android application developed as part of the mobimle technology course at ENSAI.
+This repository proposes an Android application developed as part of the mobile technology course at ENSAI.
 The code has been written via Ionic React so it is a cross-platform application that can be run on any web browser, Android and also on ios (subject to further modifications).

 ## Getting Started